Researchers respond to the National Maternity and Neonatal Investigation report

 The study consists of five workstreams:

 1. Scoping review: “Exploring existing literature around barriers, facilitators, and interventions related to accessibility of MLBS to racialised people in the UK”.
 Findings will be published soon.
-For further details, please see the review protocol here.
+For further details, please see here the published scoping review.

 2. Surveys of UK midwives: We are conducting a survey via the UK Midwifery Study System (UKMidSS) network of midwifery units to identify current or past strategies, initiatives and interventions designed to increase the accessibility of birth centres.
 Another survey related to homebirth services is being planned in collaboration with the Royal College of Midwives (RCM).